How to register your child

-You can register at anytime in one of our schools, but we’ve designated January 15-19, 2018 as our special Kindergarten Registration Week.
+We designated January 15-19, 2018 as our special Kindergarten Registration Week, but you can register at any time in one of ours schools.
 If your child will be 4 years old before December 31, 2018, then they are ready to start kindergarten in September 2018.
-So if your child was born in 2014, then the time to register is now!
 Call or stop by your child’s new school to pick up a registration package and give your child the best possible start.

 Kindergarten: Self Regulation and Supported Learning